How to Correct IRS Form 941 Errors

 Section 5 requires your signature and the signature of a paid preparer if you used one.

-Some Notes on Completing Form 941X
+Completing Form 941X

 You can only use the form for one quarter.
 If you're reporting errors for more than one quarter, you must use a separate form for each.